What do I have to do?

 http://www.caremeasure.org (link opens in new window)

-CARE measure is entirely doctor-centred, and its content is largely independent of where you work or whether the patient knows you.
+The CARE measure is doctor-centred, and its content is largely independent of where you work or whether the patient knows you.

 But please consult with your local team first for clarification.

 Both MSF and PSQ activities take time to complete.
-A typical MSF should take several weeks; and PSQ should take several months in order to collate as much feedback as possible to make the exercise meaningful to you.
+A typical MSF can take several weeks; and PSQ may take several weeks to collate as much feedback as possible to make the exercise meaningful to you.

-If possible, do these within 3 years of your Revalidation date (so the information is not too old), and try not to undertake both in your Revalidation year so you are not pushing for feedback and stressing yourself.
+If possible, do these within 3 years of your Revalidation date (so the information is up to date), and try not to leave both until the last appraisal before Revalidation.

 It has been recognised that because of the nature of their work, a small number of doctors will find it difficult to provide supporting information in these two areas.
 There will be some doctors who have very little or no patient contact, and for these doctors obtaining patient feedback will not be practical.
 If you feel the nature of your work will not allow you to participate in these activities, you should raise this with your appraiser as soon as possible.